-Kidney stones occur in one in 20 people at some time in their life.
-The majority of stones pass spontaneously within 48 hours.
+Kidney stones occur in one in 11 people at some time in their life.
+The majority of small stones are likely to pass spontaneously within 48 hours.
+However, some stones do not.
 More complex procedures may be required to remove kidney stones that do not pass.

 Kidney stones are often the result of underlying conditions and illnesses, which are routinely treated at UT Southwestern Medical Center.